-Staff liaise with the Principal to explain the purpose of the proposed visit and give an outline of what is to be said, and must obtain permission from the Principal before inviting a visitor.
-Visiting speakers are usually known personally to staff, otherwise further research into their organisation would be carried out in advance of seeking approval for the visit.
+Staff liaise with the Headteacher to explain the purpose of the proposed visit and give an outline of what is to be said, and must obtain permission from the Headteacher before inviting a visitor.
+Visiting speakers may be known to staff, otherwise further research into their organisation would be carried out in advance of seeking approval for the visit.
 Visiting speakers are made aware of our ethos and commitment to British Values, rule of law and tolerance towards those with different beliefs.
 Visitors are required to sign in at Reception, wear a visitor badge, and must be accompanied by a member of staff while on school premises.